 Dave and Catherine began work on construction plans upon purchase in March of 2002.
 The septic system took until 2004 for design and installation.
 The replacement bridge was built with great effort (Fish and Game, Army Crops of Engineers, the State Water Board & the County of Sonoma!) by 2005.
 The construction of the "Big Red Barn" commenced in 2006 and was finished by 2007.
 Catherine moved from the original cottage into the Barn (now one of the vacation rentals), and Dave continued to visit on weekends.

-In 2008, they took a year off from actual construction to meet with their architect every Saturday for hours for ten months, poring over the plans which they had started in 2002 for the Home.
+In 2008, they took a year off from actual construction to meet with their architect every Saturday for hours, poring over the plans which they had started in 2002 for the Home.

-Construction of the Home began in 2009.
+Construction began in 2009.
 Dave and Catherine moved into the finished home Christmas of 2010.
-Then they began the landscaping effort.
+Then they began the mighty landscaping effort.
 They had planted 14 Mission and Arbequina Olive trees and three redwoods in 2003 to block the utility wires and line the driveway on the North boundary.
 The grand 2-acre plan was designed by Mark and Kathleen Bunte of Sonoma Valley Landscape in 2012 and executed in stages, bed by bed, starting around the house and fanning outwards.
 This effort is still going on today as the landscape is ever growing, changing, and morphing.

 More on the Landscaping